HISTORY AND DEVELOPMENT.

 The 'B' pillar catches also have a safety lock to prevent accidental unlatching.

-The existing TVR folding aluminium roof struts are carried over and are used to provide forwards pressure to the targa panel and ensure everything is seated properly up to the windscreen - just as with the original folding roof, except instead of being bolted to the underside of the roof the 'feet' of the struts locate into a pair of custom-fabricated stainless steel slide-in mountings.
-This allows the struts to be quickly and easily disconnected.
+The existing TVR folding aluminium roof struts are carried over and are used to provide forwards pressure to the targa panel and ensure everything is seated properly up to the windscreen - just as with the original folding roof, except instead of being permanenty bolted to the underside of the roof the 'feet' of the struts locate into a pair of custom-fabricated stainless steel slide-in mountings.
+This allows the struts to be quickly and easily disconnected from the underside of the roof and folded down into the rear parcel shelf area to allow the hardtop to be lifted away.

-Removing both hardtop panels leaves the rear deck with a clean level appearance and completely unobstructed rear visibility - as opposed to the original folded roof 'pram handle' jutting up at an angle, obscuring rearward vision, and creasing the folding hood window.
+Removing both hardtop panels improves the flowing lines of the car and leaves the rear deck with a clean level appearance and completely unobstructed rear visibility - as opposed to the original folded roof 'pram handle' jutting up at an angle, obscuring rearward vision, and creasing the folding hood window.

 With both versions of the hardtop, the folding soft top needs fully removing and a replacement rear deck finisher panel bolting in place inside the rear deck to provide the anchor points for the quick release catches.
 This panel gets trimmed in vinyl to match the door tops.